How you sleep has a major influence on your life and your well-being. Good sleep is a foundation for good health and a happier frame of mind.

 When was the last time you woke up feeling refreshed, alert, and hopeful — ready to take on the day?
 When you are asleep, your conscious mind has the night off, but your subconscious is busy at work; recreating and reordering the day’s feelings, memories and experiences for the benefit of your psyche.

-You want to arrange and decorate bedroom with utmost care to make sure you create the right sleep environment for deep relaxation, paying attention to Feng Shui principles as closely as possible:
+You want to arrange and decorate your bedroom with utmost care to make sure you create a good sleep environment for deep relaxation, paying attention to Feng Shui principles as closely as possible:

 12 tips for your bedroom